qperfect-io/MimiqDemos/GHZ/ghz.md

 ### Logarithmic depth implementation

-While the linear depth implementation is straightforward, it's not always optimal for real quantum computers.
+While the linear depth implementation is straightforward, it's not necessarily optimal.
 The sequential application of CNOT gates results in significant idle time where errors can accumulate.
-Moreover, some quantum hardware may prefer nearest-neighbor interactions.

 An alternative implementation proposed by [Cruz et al., 2019](https://onlinelibrary.wiley.com/doi/10.1002/qute.201900015) generates the GHZ state in logarithmic depth using long-range gates: